ReconfigureIO/UX/docs/source/tutorial-1/build.rst

    cdb339dd-8fb5-457c-9439-3f40267678e8    2016-12-08T18:31:58Z    COMPLETED WITH ERROR   something to help me recall what the build is for

 .. note::
    When you come to work on your own projects, you might create many different builds for the same code.
 The build list's date-stamping, status and associated messages help to identify the build you want to run.
+This information is also displayed on your |dashboard|.

+.. |dashboard| raw:: html

+    <a href="https://app.reconfigure.io/dashboard" target="_blank">dashboard</a>